brh55/fitbit-settings/readme.md

 ### .listen()
 Activate listeners to watch for notifications from the device and notify the device for property changes in the settings storage / settings app.

+## Contribute
+All files are written within the `src` directory and compiled to to ES5 to support the Fitbit JavaScript runtime.
+Once the files are built, these are outputted to the project's root directory.
+In order to build these files, run `npm run build`.

+Prior to publishing or submitting a pull request, it's best to include some test/spec files.
+The test suite uses [Jest](https://jestjs.io/), and can the suite can be executed with `npm run test`.

+If you need any help, feel free to submit an issue.

 ## Used By
 `fitbit-settings` is currently being used in these production watch faces and applications: